yoshikiri/FlyingBike/README.md

 # TrackMaker
-This is a game to control the object moving toward the target and make the track (find the route) that can pass the checkpoint in the shortest time.
+This is a game to control the object moving toward the target and make the track (find the route) that can pass the checkpoints in the shortest time.
 [Demo play movie on YouTube](https://youtu.be/pc5txYNgkhs)

 # Dependency